- Who We Are

 Prof. Torstein R. Meling

-Torstein R. Meling, Norway
+Torstein R. Meling, Switzerland

 Participants will learn the essential neurosurgical anatomy, the planning of surgical procedures, the handling of neurosurgical equipment, and advanced neurosurgical cranial approaches.
 Please click here for a more complete list.